tytydraco/yessleep/out/How_to_Break_Up_Gracefully.md

 Try 1:

-I approached her, she was sitting on a couch.
+I approached her, she was sitting on the couch.
 “We have to talk” I said.
 She ignored me.

 “HUUH!??” she screamed after a minute.